imazen/Graphics-vNext/README.md

 ### In the wrapper

-* Design intuitive abstractions and classes, then map the several hundered operations to them.
+* Design intuitive abstractions and classes, then map the several hundred operations to them.
 Translate error conditions on every one.
 * Increase test coverage from < 20% to 100%.
 * Make both automated and explicit memory management seamless
 * Fully support .NET streams (vs. fopen/fclose/pathname)